Ultimate Sports Performance Blood Tests in Leicester

 Browse and click below to book any of our available Sports Performance Blood Tests.

-Sports Performance Blood Tests
+Ultimate Sports Performance Blood Test

-Athletes and sports professionals can use this advanced health screen panel to gain a greater understanding of their health to help maximise performance, it can also be used by anyone looking to get a deeper understanding of their metabolic health.
+Athletes and sports professionals can use this advanced health screen panel to gain a greater understanding of their health to help maximise performance.
+It can also be used by anyone looking to get a deeper understanding of their metabolic health.

-Nutritional Health Muscle & Joint Health: Creatine Kinase CK-MB, Myoglobin.
+Muscle & Joint Health: Creatine Kinase CK-MB, Myoglobin.

 Thyroid Health: Thyroid Stimulating Hormone (TSH), Free Triiodothyronine FT3, Free Thyroxine FT4.